dotkom/notifier/README.md

 Student organizations

 - Affiliations
-  - Tons of different organizations and institutions are supported
+  - Tons of different organizations and institutions are supported (all of Gløshaugen is included)
   - Each organization has it's own logos and symbols
   - Each organizations' news feed is fetched and parsed
   - Each organization has a recommended color palette